Fraud and plagiarism Economics and Management

 There are many books and websites with information about (preventing) plagiarism and the rules that must comply with citing from sources of information.
 Below are some examples:

 - Tilburg University library.
-More information about citing and sources of information can be found here.
+More information about citing and sources of information.

 - Oefening baart kunst.
 Onderzoeken, argumenteren en presenteren voor juristen, Den Haag: Boom Juridische uitgevers 2003, p.
 118-119.
 (In Dutch only).